Creator: Russia Today

-- Abby Martin, host of Breaking the Set, had an extensive history in the 9/11 Truth movement before being hired by RT.
-Guess which subject Martin keeps bringing up on her show?
+- Abby Martin, the now-former host of Breaking the Set, had an extensive history in the 9/11 Truth movement before being recruited by RT.
+Guess which subject Martin kept bringing up on her show?

 - Thom Hartmann of The Big Picture (who is also a left-wing talk radio host) espouses JFK assassination theories and anti-GMO hysteria.

 - Daniel Bushell of The Truthseeker entirely devotes his program to conspiracy theories, often of the False Flag Operation variety.

 - Tony Gosling, a regular RT.com columnist, is a self-proclaimed "Bilderberg expert" and pushes theories about 9/11, the London bombings, and the Illuminati.

 - Daniel Estulin, an occasional Alex Jones guest, hosted a segment on RT's Spanish-language channel alleging a conspiracy by wealthy Jews to steal Argentine territory.

 - As Rational Wiki puts it, RT is an example of a (relatively) mainstream outlet that promotes conspiracy theories on an industrial scale.
 Indeed, it provides an absurd amount of air time and leeway to both far-left and far-right cranks.